Music censorship: China

 During the rule of Mao Zedong, "Yellow Music" became subject to criticism and censure, since the Chinese Communist Party saw Shanghai shidaiqu pop music as indecent, and critics saw the sentiments of love songs as appealing only to the petite bourgeoisie.
-The genre was also criticized over its connections to American jazz music, due to anti-American sentiment from the Korean War.
+The genre was also criticized over its connections to American jazz music, due to anti-Americanism from the Korean War.
 This resulted in many artists associated with shidaiqu, including Li Jinhui (who had been credited as a leading figure in the genre) and Chen Gexin, being branded as "rightists" and persecuted.
 Shanghai pop was displaced by revolutionary music that promoted Maoism and other ideologies of the Communist Party.
-Many Shanghai artists fled to Hong Kong, where the genre reached its height in the 1950s until the late 1960s, when it was superseded by Taiwanese pop (Mandarin adaptations of Japanese enka songs) (and later by Cantopop).
+Many Shanghai artists fled to Hong Kong, where the genre reached its height in the 1950s until the late 1960s, when it was superseded by Taiwanese pop (Mandarin adaptations of Japanese enka songs), and later by Cantopop.
 In 1966, Tian Han—writer of the Chinese national anthem "March of the Volunteers"—was imprisoned over his allegorical play Xie Yaohuan (which was critical of Mao's regime) in one of the opening salvos of the Cultural Revolution.
-His works were banned, leading to "The East is Red"—a song which glorified Mao's cult of personality, being used as the de facto national anthem at this time.
-The Chinese Musicians Association, developed in July 1949, was established to recruit and train socialist musicians to strengthen the socialist ideology in the new generation.
+His works were banned, leading to "The East Is Red"—a song which glorified Mao's cult of personality, being used as the de facto national anthem at this time.
+The Chinese Musicians' Association, developed in July 1949, was established to recruit and train socialist musicians to strengthen the socialist ideology in the new generation.

 In contemporary times, musical works that criticize, or could be interpreted as criticism of the Chinese government, have also been subject to censure.
 Guns N' Roses' album Chinese Democracy was banned in the country, as its title track criticizes the Chinese government and contains references to the Falun Gong (a spiritual movement which is subject to persecution in China).
 The song "Legacy" on Pet Shop Boys' 2009 album Yes was changed to an instrumental for its Chinese release, as it contains the lyric "governments fall".
 In July 2017, it was reported that Justin Bieber had been banned from performing in the country, citing "a series of bad behaviours, both in his social life and during a previous performance in China, which caused discontent among the public."
 In addition to criticism of the government, there is also censorship for drug use, over sexualising and misogynistic content.
 Chinese artists, such as PG One, have faced scrutiny from various institutions for having lyrics that contain misogyny and drug-related activities, seen as promoting what the Chinese government sees as inappropriate behaviour.